-The Data Protector cluster-aware integration clients must be installed locally, from the DVD-ROM, on each cluster node.
+The Data Protector cluster-aware integration clients must be installed locally, from the DVD-ROM or ISO image, on each cluster node.
 During the local client setup, install, in addition to the other client software components, the appropriate integration software components (such as Oracle Integration or HP P6000 / HP 3PAR SMI-S Agent).